-- Preventive care, including well-baby care and periodic check-ups (Women may self-refer to a Plan OB/GYN for an annual exam.
-You pay a \$20 copay.) - · Routine immunizations and boosters - Consultations by specialists - Diagnostic procedures, such as laboratory tests and X-rays - Complete obstetrical (maternity) care for all covered females, including prenatal, delivery and postnatal care by a Plan doctor.
+- Preventive care, including well-baby care and periodic check-ups.
+All scheduled preventive care Pediatric Department office visits for children from birth until age two will be provided at no charge. - Routine immunizations and boosters - Consultations by specialists - Diagnostic procedures, such as laboratory tests and X-rays - Complete obstetrical (maternity) care for all covered females, including prenatal, delivery, and postnatal care by a Plan doctor.
+Following confirmation of pregnancy all medically necessary Obstetrical Department prenatal visits and the first post-partum visit will be provided at no charge.
 If enrollment in the Plan is terminated during pregnancy, benefits will not be provided after coverage under the Plan has ended.
-Ordinary nursery care of the newborn child during the covered portion of the mother's hospital confinement for maternity will be covered under either a Self Only or Self and Family enrollment; other care of an infant who requires definitive treatment will be covered only if the infant is covered under a Self and Family enrollment. - Voluntary sterilization and family planning services (you pay \$250 per procedure for a tubal ligation and \$100 per procedure for a vasectomy) - · Diagnosis and treatment of diseases of the eye - Allergy testing and treatment, including test and treatment materials (such as allergy serum) - The insertion of internal prosthetic devices, such as pacemakers and artificial joints. - Cornea, heart, single and double lung, kidney and liver transplants; allogeneic (donor) bone marrow transplants; autologous bone marrow transplants (autologous stem cell and peripheral stem cell support) for acute lymphocytic or non-lymphocytic leukemia, advanced Hodgkin's lymphoma, advanced non-Hodgkin's lymphoma, advanced neuroblastoma, breast cancer, multiple myeloma, epithelial ovarian cancer, wiskott-aldrich syndrome, severe combined immunodeficiency syndrome, aplastic anemia, ewings sarcoma, and testicular, mediastinal, retroperitoneal and ovarian germ cell tumors.
-Related medical and hospital expenses of the donor are covered. - Dialysis
+Ordinary nursery care of the newborn child during the covered portion of the mother's hospital confinement for maternity will be covered under either a Self Only or Self and Family enrollment; other care of an infant who requires definitive treatment will be covered only if the infant is covered under a Self and Family enrollment. - · Voluntary sterilization and family planning services - Diagnosis and treatment of diseases of the eye - Allergy testing and treatment, including testing and treatment materials (such as allergy serum) - The insertion of internal prosthetic devices, such as pacemakers and artificial joints - Blood and blood products and the administration of blood (no charge) - Cornea, heart, heart-lung, kidney, simultaneous pancreas/kidney, liver and lung (single or double) transplants; allogeneic (donor) bone marrow transplants; autologous bone marrow transplants (autologous stem cell and peripheral stem cell support) for the following conditions: acute lymphocytic or non-lymphocytic leukemia, advanced Hodgkin's lymphoma, advanced non-Hodgkin's lymphoma, advanced neuroblastoma, breast cancer; multiple myeloma; epithelial ovarian cancer; and testicular, mediastinal, retroperitoneal and ovarian germ cell tumors.
+Related medical and hospital expenses of the donor are covered.